Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Photometry Analysis

-The redshift is fixed to the value measured based on emission lines and the star-formation history is modeled nonparametrically with 5 temporal bins (see \cite{langeroodi2023} for the details of our temporal bin setup).
-Our stellar population free parameters include the total formed stellar mass, stellar metallicity, nebular metallicity, nebular ionization parameter, dust attenuation, and IGM attenuation.
+The redshift is fixed to the value measured based on emission lines.
+The star-formation history (SFH) is modeled nonparametrically in 5 temporal bins (see \cite{langeroodi2023} for the details of our temporal bin setup).
+Our stellar population free parameters include the total formed stellar mass, stellar metallicity, nebular metallicity, nebular ionization parameter, and dust attenuation.
 Adopting the model of \cite{2013ApJ...775L..16K}, dust attenuation is fitted with a two-component model: a diffuse dust component for the entire galaxy and a birth-cloud component for the young stars.
-IGM attenuation is fitted with the redshift-dependent model of \cite{1995ApJ...441...18M}.